-If you're on the hunt for something a bit more interesting than the usual mass-market coupe, consider the Hyundai Tiburon.
-The restyled 2007 model sports a perky new look, and the optional V-6 delivers brisk acceleration.
-Six-cylinder models start under $20,000, making the Tiburon a compelling alternative to a two-door Honda Civic or Pontiac G5.
-Performance enthusiasts should save up and look elsewhere; as serious acceleration and top-notch handling go, there's much better bang for a few more bucks.
+If you’re on the hunt for something a bit more interesting than the usual mass-market coupe, consider the Hyundai Tiburon.
+The restyled 2007 model sports a perky new look, and the optional V6 delivers brisk acceleration.
+V6 models start under $20,000 as the Hyundai Tiburon GS, making the Tiburon a compelling alternative to a two-door Honda Civic or Pontiac G5.
+Performance-oriented driving enthusiasts should save up and look elsewhere; as serious acceleration and top-notch handling go, there’s much better bang for a few more bucks.

 Shifting gears is something of a mixed bag.
 The gearshift’s throws are a bit long, and those accustomed to snappy footwork will bemoan the lengthy clutch.
 Some of our drivers objected to the near-dead pedal feel and abnormally high engagement.
 Still, the accelerator is sensitive enough for any novice to rev-match like a pro.
 I’m abysmal at heel-and-toe shifting, but those who do it should have no complaints, as the gas and brake pedals are positioned fairly close together.

 Four-wheel-disc anti-lock brakes are standard.
 The Tiburon SE adds red calipers and 12-inch, cross-drilled front discs, versus 11-inch plain discs in other trim levels.
 The discs are cross-drilled to enhance cooling and theoretically yield better resistance to brake fade.
 I couldn’t detect any fade after repeated hard stops, but the brakes never stood out as exceptionally strong for this class.